william-galvin/chess/README.md

 ```

 ### Autoencoder
 Shockingly, the above encodings don't work particularly well for training a NN.
-Something about ✨discontinuity✨ or something.
+(Something about discontinuity or something.)
 So the first step was to pre-train an autoencoder to compress and then decompress a tensor representation of a position from 780 numbers to 600, then from 600 to 400, then 400 to 200, and finally 200 to 100.

 This is supposed to automate *feature extraction* and lets us have a tensor with only 100 values in our actual input.